-Global consulting industry revenues (including HR, IT, strategy, operations management and business advisory services) will be about $391 billion in 2012, according to Plunkett Research estimates.
-This represents reasonable growth from $366 billion in 2011.
-In the U.S., accounting and related services (such as tax preparation) generated an additional $123.0 billion in 2011, up from about $116.1 billion the previous year, according to the U.S. Bureau of the Census.
+Global consulting industry revenues (including HR, IT, strategy, operations, management and business advisory services) will be about $431 billion in 2014, according to Plunkett Research estimates.
+This represents reasonable growth from $415 billion during the previous year.

 Positive factors for the consulting industry over the mid-term:

 1) Continued growth in health care expenditures and significant changes in health care coverage are creating demand for consulting projects.
 This includes a focus on digital health records and a dramatic need for greater efficiency and cost control.

 2) Consultancies that focus on projects that clearly reduce business costs and enhance operating profits in a reasonably short period of time will find a ripe corporate market (such as consultants who focus on cash flow enhancement, supply chain efficiency and manufacturing efficiency).